Shefali333/Dps_evaluation/README.md

 1. Include the JavaScript code in your project.
 2. Ensure you have the required HTML structure.
 3. Customize the file paths for CSS and icon resources, if necessary.
-4. Add the LiveServer extension in Visual Studio and launch local host server.
+4. Add the LiveServer Extension in Visual Studio and launch local host server(Port5500).
 5. Run your project and test the password validation by typing in the password field in the local host server.

 File Structure:-